homeruntech/rick-and-morty-web-template/INSTRUCTIONS.md

 We won’t test the app on desktop environments, so we suggest you focus on the mobile experience.

-Find meaningful names for your components, functions, and constants: the easier will be to follow your code and reasoning, the better.
+Find meaningful names for your components, functions, and constants; the easier it is to follow your code and reasoning, the better.

-Prefer a declarative and composable coding style, taking advantage of well-known functional programming paradigms that would make your project easy to iterate on.
+Prefer a declarative and composable coding style, leveraging well-known functional programming paradigms that make your project easy to iterate on.

-Use modern React techniques and tools like hooks and contexts, where appropriate.
-This will give us the opportunity to better assess your library knowledge.
+Utilize modern React techniques and tools, such as hooks and contexts, where applicable.
+This will enable us to assess your library knowledge more accurately.

-We haven't set up linting.
-Consider doing that yourself, given Code Quality is a scoring metric. =)
+We haven't set up lint, format, and test scripts.
+Consider doing that yourself, given that Code Quality is a scoring metric. =)

 ### Score